Kernix13/beginner-git-commands/README.md

 ## Clone an existing repo

 For when you want to work on a repo that someone else created.
-Got to GitHub and create an empty repo, meaning don't initialize it by adding a README file.
+Go to GitHub and create an empty repo, meaning don't initialize it by adding a README file.
 Then back in Git Bash or VS Code run:

 ```
 git clone https_url